Best guitar amps under $500 in 2024: Premium tones from budget-friendly amplifiers

 Reasons to avoid

-The Line 6 Catalyst 200 is a tempting option for players who want a wide variety of electric guitar tones.
-Widely credited as being the inventors of the modeling amp, Line 6’s latest offering delivers incredible quality effects alongside its gorgeous amp sounds.
+The Line 6 Catalyst CX 200 is a tempting option for players who want a wide variety of electric guitar tones, amps and effects.
+Widely credited as being the inventors of the modeling amp, Line 6’s latest offering borrows technology utilized in its highly applauded Helix modeling series.

-There are six amp models available from boutique cleans to a high gain sonic assault.
-The amp tones capture the response and feel of a valve amp really well, particularly on the Boutique amp setting, which we found incredibly addictive.
+There are now 12 amp voices on offer, which has been doubled from the Catalyst's first iteration, with everything from boutique cleans to a high-gain sonic assault.
+The amp tones capture the response and feel of a valve amp really well, particularly on the Boutique amp setting, which we found incredibly pleasing.

 Specifications